Vizzuality/half-earth/docs/embed-map.md

 - private-reserves
 - human-pressures
 - protected-areas
-- Species layers: combine any of the following species with the layer type:
+- Species layers: combine any of the following species with the layer type, separated by a dash (e.g.: mammals-richness):
   - Species:
     - mammals, amphibians, birds, protea, restio, cacti, conifers, turtles, all-taxa
   - Types: